D13David/ctf-writeups/capturepoint535324/rev/ransomware_unchained/README.md

 <server> RSPPpIhlKGAsCmnkR3kD+uD5g30DH199VGWitl4BFgiF7LhZMn4GWFDRIh1agXJSpaR7Fxcm+fFl
 ```

 So, let's have a look at the first message that comes from the server `REtFWUVYQ0h8RU5DUllQVFRSQUZGSUswNw`.
-If we decode this we have `DKEYEXCH|ENCRYPTTRAFFIK07`.
+If we decode this we get `DKEYEXCH|ENCRYPTTRAFFIK07`.
 The first byte is the marker that decides to call `sub_1400019f0` on the payload or not.
-Here we have `D` so the rest of the payload is plaintext, as we can observe here.
+Here we have `D` so the rest of the payload is plaintext, as we can also observe here.
 Then the application would split the payload at `|`, giving us the command `KEYEXCH` and the parameter `ENCRYPTTRAFFIK07`.

 ```py
 def ror(value, bits):